Clearance Process for Surveys and Questionnaires

 - Information from individuals under treatment or clinical examination in connection with research to prevent a clinical disorder (includes active treatment for an ongoing condition or preventive measures to avoid a condition)

 For a full list of exceptions, review the links below.

 If the information collection activity does not qualify for an exception, a type of license called a Report Control Symbol (RCS) in the Department of Defense is required.
 The entire process to obtain an RCS is typically 180 days or more, so careful planning is required.

 For further details on the DoD process see https://www.health.mil/Military-Health-Topics/Access-Cost-Quality-and-Safety/Health-Care-Program-Evaluation/MHS-Patient-Satisfaction-Surveys/Conducting-Health-Care-Surveys-in-the-DoD with additional information at http://www.esd.whs.mil/Directives/collections/overview/

 USUHS specific instructions for initiating the clearance process

 The USU Office of Research (VPR) HRPPO is available to advise on the pathway and format for seeking clearance for information collection.

 Additional Resource for Students with limited time

-The DoD provides databases of previously collected survey information that is accessible with permission through the IMCO Office for training and analytic purposes.
-These databases are particularly recommended for students with limited time to learn analytic techniques and methodologies without a need to conduct an original survey.
+The DoD provides databases of previously collected survey information that are accessible with permission for training and analytic purposes.
+These databases are particularly recommended for students with limited time to learn analytic techniques and methodologies without the need to conduct an original survey.

-To request a determination for an exception or to formally initiate the clearance process to obtain a Report Control Symbol or to request access to the DoD datasets for secondary analysis and training or for further information, please contact the USUHS Information Management Control Officer, who is:
+The Department of Defense has assigned an Information Management Control Officer (IMCO) to operational units that may collect information.
+To formally initiate the DoD clearance process to obtain a Report Control Symbol or to request access to the DoD datasets for secondary analysis and training or for further information, please follow the steps above, you may also contact the USUHS IMCO with additional questions: